dfeshed/nw-ueba-saas/docs/faqs/client-tools-faq.md

 ```

 The `-g` flag causes  `npm install` to put a symlink to the package (`ember-cli`) in your `/usr/local/bin`, so you can run the package from any command line.

-## What is bower?
-How is it relevant to Ember?

-If you read the section "What is npm?" above, you know about installing open-source node packages into your Ember app.
-But what if you want to install a simple client-only JavaScript library, like jQuery?
-That's not a node package, so you wouldn't expect to find it in the npm online repository.
-You might find it on GitHub.
-Is there another tool for installing open-source projects from GitHub?
-Yes, there is.
-It's called "bower".

-Bower is essentially a shortcut for Git.
-It can go and fetch GitHub files for you.
-It's un-opinionated, meaning that it doesn't care what kind of files it fetches (JS, CSS, HTML, etc).
-In fact, since Bower is lightweight and low-level, it is sometimes used by higher-level package managers, such as [Yeoman](http://yeoman.io/).

-Use `bower search <keyword>` to search GitHub for projects with that `<keyword>` in their name.

-Use `bower install <projectname>` to download the source for the given `<projectname>`.
-In an Ember app, bower will download the source into your Ember app's `bower_components/` subdirectory.
-This is similar to npm and it's `node_modules/` subdirectory.

-If you add a `--save` flag, then `bower install --save <projectname>` will register that project in your Ember app's `bower.json` file.
-This is similar to npm and it's `package.json` file.

-Also similarly to npm, you can run the `bower install` command in the path of your `bower.json` file, and bower will install all the dependencies registered in the `bower.json` file.
-This is similar to the `npm install` command and its use of the `package.json` file.

-To uninstall a bower package, use `bower uninstall <package>`

-For performance, bower uses caching.
-When bower installs, it caches the downloaded code internally to `~/.bower/<package>` so that it can install from cache next time.
-To clear the cache, do `bower cache-clean`.

-## Should I use bower or npm to install a dependency?

-At times, you may find that the dependency you want is available from both bower and npm.
-So which should you use?
-Here's a general rule of thumb: if you need the dependency to execute any code on the server, use npm.
-Otherwise use bower.

-This means that for simple in-browser javascript libraries (such as jQuery, d3, dropJS, clipboardJS, highlightJS, etc.), you can use bower.
-For [Ember Addons](ember-addon-faq.md), use npm.

 ## How explicit do I need to be with version numbers for my dependencies?